 New players only.
 Wagering occurs from real balance first.
 50x wagering the bonus, contribution may vary per game.
 Available on selected games only.
 The wagering requirement is calculated on bonus bets only.
 Bonus is valid for 30 Days from issue.
 Max conversion: 5 times the bonus amount.
 Full terms apply.

-Live or Vitual?
-Which Comes out on Top?
-So which is better?
+So which is the superior game?
 Well, both have their advantages.
 Virtual roulette is fast, there´s always a seat free and there are hundreds of variants to choose from, whether you prefer French Roulette, Mini Roulette or American Roulette.

 Live roulette, like the games that you’ll see over at Monkey Casino, on the other hand, is closer to the experience that you’d get at Las Vegas, Macau or Monaco.
 The game is played on real wheels.
 And some people prefer this: a real wheel will have tiny imperfections and some players believe this gives them an edge.
 We’d caution that these days the wheels are manufactured pretty much flawlessly, but you make up your own mind.